nguyenptk/gatekeeper-k8s/README.md

 # gatekeeper-k8s

-A lightweight setup that uses **Envoy as a gateway** in front of two small Go services — one for login/auth (with gRPC for Envoy's external authorization) and one for a backend with public/private routes.
+A lightweight setup that uses **Envoy as both an API Gateway and Kubernetes Ingress Controller** in front of two small Go services — one for login/auth (with gRPC for Envoy’s external authorization) and one for a backend with public/private routes.
 Everything runs on Kubernetes using Helm.

 This project started as a playground for testing service-to-service authentication, and route protection — and then grew into a reusable, multi-environment chart you can install with a single `make` command.